Promoting Research Collaboration with Open Data Driven Team Recommendation in Response to Call for Proposals: Problem Setting

 We show at least three practical use cases (UCs) to demonstrate the utility of our system.
 Each use case has various input prompts to select from and includes different algorithms that can be used to recommend or suggest proposals and teams to interested users.

 For the first use case, ${UC}_1$, given a researcher's name and a teaming method $M_i$, we display a list of $k$ highest ranked proposals and possible teams (shown in Figure~\ref{fig:ultra_system_usecases}).
 Similarly, for ${UC}_2$, given a proposal call $c_i$ from a list of recently announced proposals $C$ (ideally refreshed in real-time or regularly), we display the best possible teams $T$ available for $c_i$.
 And the final use case, ${UC}_3$, takes input in the form of a research interest and teaming method, and displays respective matching proposals and teams for those parameters.
-We empirically evaluate the three use cases and the functionality of the four methods used in Section~\ref{subsec:humanstudy}.
+We empirically evaluate the three use cases and the functionality of the four methods used in the later sections of the paper.